Icosacid/Brainuke/README.md

 ## Game session

 ### UI
-* Add SVG text for the note detected by the microphone (under the requested note?)
+* Add SVG text for the note detected by the microphone, under the requested note?
+(The html is there, just needs styling)
 * Add remove note function
 * Add buttons/list for predefined sequences
 * Add progression/XP/score bar